We use 6 different styles of acupuncture, depending on the needs of the patient:

 We will do our best to make you comfortable and explain your care to you.
 For the most part, people find acupuncture relaxing and enjoyable.
 Sheets and blankets are available and the room is kept warm because many people get cool during the treatments.

-A preliminary Asian medical diagnosis and a treatment plan will be made, including a selection of acupuncture points for you.
+A preliminary Asian medical diagnosis and a treatment plan will be made for you, including a selection of acupuncture points for you.
 Then, an acupuncture treatment will be done, which is designed to open the flow of energy in the body and begin to treat your condition.

-It is an opportunity for you to experience what acupuncture is like, and to see how you feel.
-It is also a time for us to discern how you respond and make note of any important things that were not learned during the interview.
+The first visit is an opportunity for you to experience what acupuncture is like, and to see how you feel.
+During the first few visits is also a time for us to discern how you respond and make note of any important things that were not learned during the interview.

-We consider the first 3 sessions to be an extended evaluation, during which the acupuncturist will learn more about your picture and what helps you the most.
+We consider the first 3-6 sessions to be an extended evaluation, during which the acupuncturist will learn more about your picture and what helps you the most.
 Remember that acupuncture is a process, and at each visit more progress is made.
-We prefer that those three treatments be made one week apart.
+We prefer that those initial treatments be made twice weekly if possible so that the effect of the acupuncture can accumulate and begin to change your body function.

-During the treatment you will lie on a treatment table similar to when getting a massage but you will lie on your back.
+During the treatment you will lie on a treatment table similar to when getting a massage but you will lie on your back and side.
 Most of the points used will be in the arms and legs.

 When the needles are inserted, people sometimes feel a tiny prick as they go through the skin.
 For the most part the needles are not painful after the initial insertion.